gii-is-DP2/DP2-1920-GI-04/readme.md

 *	Trigger for this action is still undecided, it will depend on the technology
 *	Beauty contests can’t be created for a past month
-*	Beauty contests can’t be created for a month that already has a beauty service created
+*	Beauty contests can’t be created for a month that already has a beauty solution created
-*	Even though the trigger for the automation will happen a week before, it’s not a problem if beauty services are created sooner than that for any reason (although the system wont support that kind of action on its UI as of now, it can evolve and change in the future)
+*	Even though the trigger for the automation will happen a week before, it’s not a problem if beauty solutions are created sooner than that for any reason (although the system wont support that kind of action on its UI as of now, it can evolve and change in the future)

 Use Cases: